EBISPOT/gwas-utils/datareleseQC/README.md

 ### Behavior:

 The script compares study data in release (`releaseDB`), production (`productionDB`) databases with studies already indexed in the old (`oldSolrAddress`) and new (`newSolrAddress`) solr indicies.
 The results are sent to the specified email address and also saved in a text file (eg. `SolrQC_report_2019-05-01.txt`)

+### More information

+For more information see [confluence page](https://www.ebi.ac.uk/seqdb/confluence/display/GOCI/dataFeleaseQC+tool).